Larry Cole, whose programs have produced 64 NCAA Division III All-Americans in a 25-year head coaching career, enters his 11th season at Rose-Hulman.

 Sherman earned four All-American honors in the shot put at Indiana State University, including three second-place finishes at the NCAA Division I championships.

-Sherman's efforts helped Rose-Hulman earn four Heartland Collegiate Athletic Conference field event titles in the past six years.
-Twenty-six student-athletes have earned top-three finishes in the throwing events, with 2008 graduate Janel Belton named HCAC Field Athlete of the Year.
+Sherman's efforts helped Rose-Hulman earn seven Heartland Collegiate Athletic Conference field event titles and 31 top-three finishes in throwing events.
+The highlights include 2008 graduate Janel Belton named the HCAC Field Athlete of the Year.

 Sherman is employed by the Vigo County School Corporation as a teacher at Deming Elementary School.
 She is married to husband, John, and they have one son, Jack.